dgitz/eros/doc/Development/DeviceDeployment.md

-eROS currently supports the following types of devices that can run ROS:
+eros currently supports the following types of devices that can run ROS:
 - Any x86_64 compatible system (uname -m gives: x86_64).
 For this architecture, follow [x86 Development](../../README.md#setup-instructions).
 - Any arm7 compatible system (uname -m gives: arv7l)  (Raspberry Pi...)
 - Any aarch64 compatible system (uname -m gives: aarch64)  (Jetson Nano...)

 Here are some basic assumptions:
-1. All directories specified here and in the eROS content can be modified through either config files and in the code itself.
+1. All directories specified here and in the eros content can be modified through either config files and in the code itself.
 This just assumes the standard installation.

 The following is a brief guide for setup operations on these different devices.